How To Fix Water Leak Coming From Pressure Gauge/Valve On Water Tank?

 Replace A Leaking Drain Valve

 If there are drips near the drain valve, it must be repaired as soon as possible.
-While some people will call a plumber to fix a water leak at this stage in San Diego, devoted do-it-yourselfers may also be able to complete the task.
-To drain the water tank, first connect a water hose to the drain valve and run the other end of the hose to a floor drain or a shower drain.
+While some people will call a plumber to fix a water leak at this stage in San Diego, dedicated do-it-yourselfers may also be able to complete the task.
+To drain the water tank, first connect a water hose to the drain valve and run the other end of the hose to a floor drain or shower drain.

 Monitoring Is Crucial